Our Faith is Yeshua

 We exist solely by the generous love of God.
 Because of His love, He offers the gift of eternal life to all who accept the covenant offered through Yeshua’s sacrificial death and believe in His eternal resurrection, authority, and supremacy.
 In our acceptance of our loving God, we are given new lives of eternal fellowship with God.
 Our relationship with God is an eternal covenant that He will not revoke.
 Yeshua is our reward, both in this lifetime and for all of eternity.

-In our covenant with Yeshua, our lives are marked through acts of baptisms and the Eucharist.
+In our covenant with Yeshua, our lives are marked through acts of baptisms and the Lord's Supper.
 Through water baptism, we signify the initial surrender of our former lives and rise in the new life of our Lord.
 Through the spiritual baptism of the Spirit and fire, we experience the presence and power of God.
-Through the bread and wine of the Eucharist, we memorialize the Paschal sacrifice of Yeshua, the Lamb of God, and bring His presence into our bodies, the Temple of God.
+Through the bread and wine of the Lord's Supper, we memorialize the Paschal sacrifice of Yeshua, the Lamb of God, and bring His presence into our bodies, the Temple of God.

 We worship God because of our love for Him.
 Our worship is the expression of our adoration of Him.
 The worship He desires mirrors His sacrificial love.
 It is expressed through wholehearted, mindful, bodily expressions and deeds.
 There is no higher calling than to sit as His feet in perfect fellowship with Him.